sidphbot/AutoKeras-ArcFaceHead/README.md

 ```

 PS.
-I am a poor student, If you find it useful consider giving me a shoutback, mention or like please :)
+I am a student, If you find it useful consider giving me a shoutback, mention or like please :)